broadinstitute/viral-workshops/veme-ngs/alignment.md

 of sequencing quality (SRR1972920 is relatively poor coverage with much of the genome uncovered, SRR1972918 is very deeply covered).
 Each is 101bp paired end Illumina data sequenced from libraries generated on patient blood samples via metagenomic RNA-seq laboratory approaches.
 All patients were sampled in 2014 from Sierra Leone, and all genomes belong to the SL3 clade of the Makona variant of Zaire ebolavirus.
-This exercise will align utilize the *de facto* standard Makona C15 reference genome (KJ660346.2, March 2014, Guinea) for alignments and variant calling.
+This exercise will utilize the *de facto* standard Makona C15 reference genome (KJ660346.2, March 2014, Guinea) for alignments and variant calling.

 ## Workflows